nilsmango/project7III/content/tap/manual/_index.md

 This will activate all the performance features:
 1. **Header View Switching** → while playing Tap, you can now switch views by tapping the already active channel.
 This frees the navigation buttons for other uses.
-2. **Undo & Redo instead of Navigation** and **Octave Up & Down in Device View** → With these enabled, you’ll have octave up/down buttons in the Device View, while long-pressing still triggers undo/redo.
+2. **Undo & Redo instead of Navigation** and **Octave Up & Down in Device View** → With these enabled, you'll have octave up/down buttons in the Device View, while long-pressing still triggers undo/redo.
 In other views, the buttons continue to perform undo/redo as usual.
-If you’re on iPad in landscape mode, you’ll always see the octave buttons in the Device View, regardless of these settings, as there’s more space available for buttons.
+If you're on iPad in landscape mode, you'll always see the octave buttons in the Device View, regardless of these settings, as there's more space available for buttons.
 3. **Sequencer Page Changing in Footer Bar Only** -> This makes it so you can page through the Sequencer pages with arrow buttons, you can swipe over the Octave buttons to get to the page buttons in vertical mode.
 In horizontal mode you will always see the page move buttons.
 This makes it faster to select MIDI notes (and turn pages) as there is no more swipe action for page changing in the grid.
 4. **Play Button Menu** -> Turns the play button into a menu in the Sequencer (instead of a context menu).